alex-taylor/energy-distribution-ext/README.md

 - Choose where or if to show the units for values

 ### Graphical improvements

-- Circles can show where the energy they produce was sent, and where the energy they received came from
+- Circles can show where the energy/power they produce was sent, and where the energy/power they received came from
 - The flow-line dots stay the same size as the card is resized
 - Circles resize to fit their content
 - Optional gaps between segments in circles to improve clarity